u8array/Thomisidae/README.md

 When to choose what?
 - Prefer the official MCP fetch server if you want the canonical, minimal reference implementation.
-- Choose Thomisidae if you need stricter controls (robots, domain policy, caps), richer extraction/output modes, link harvesting, or an easy single‑binary deploy—especially on Windows.
+- Choose Thomisidae if you need stricter controls (robots, domain policy, caps), richer extraction/output modes, link harvesting, or an easy single‑binary deploy,especially on Windows.

 Fair comparison and ecosystem notes:
 - The official server is quick to try via uv or pip and converts HTML→Markdown out of the box; per its docs, installing Node.js enables a more robust HTML simplifier.
 If you’re already on Python and want a minimal fetch→Markdown pipeline, it’s an excellent choice.
 - Link harvesting itself isn’t CPU‑heavy.
 Thomisidae’s value here is the packaging and policy: normalization + de‑duplication, optional same‑domain filtering, and the ability to run everything from a single static binary with robots/domain policy enforcement.
-- Reference: Official MCP fetch server — https://github.com/modelcontextprotocol/servers/tree/main/src/fetch/
+- Reference: Official MCP fetch server , https://github.com/modelcontextprotocol/servers/tree/main/src/fetch/

 Clients that implement the open Model Context Protocol (MCP) can launch and call external tools.
 This repository provides a small, auditable bridge that allows models to retrieve web content.
 LM Studio is one such MCP client and is used below as an example.